Blazemeter/CorrelationsRecorderTemplates/README.md

 # Creating Templates

-From there, you can either start creating your templates from scratch or, load and edit one from the Central Repository, loaded by default into your machine.
+From there, you can either start creating your templates from scratch or, load and edit one from the Central Repository (loaded by default).

 ## Building from Scratch